 Chocolate connoisseurs enjoy the differences in growing region and fermentation in bean-to-bar chocolate.
 For the rest of us, here is a simple recipe for fermented and probiotic chocolate truffles

-With only three ingredients, these truffles are really simple to make!
-They have a perfect melt in your mouth creaminess.
-Best of all you can make them probiotic!
+With only three ingredients, these truffles are really simple to make.
+They have a delicious melt in your mouth creaminess with dark chocolate overtones.

 Probiotic chocolate truffles are really simple to make.
 Use cultured whipping cream for a melt in your mouth creamy chocolate with a tangy finish.
-See bottom of the post for instructions on how to make white chocolate truffles, nutty truffles and liquor truffles.
+See the section above for instructions on how to make white chocolate truffles, nutty truffles and liquor truffles.

 - Prep Time: 15 minutes

 - Category: Desserts

 - 1/4 cup sweetener (see notes for options)